HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 **Function description:** According to the added Sharding Functions on the management platform, Create Table directly via special statement on service port of the compute node, without configuring Table Sharding Information any longer.
 For tables created using the existing Sharding Functions, after deleting the tables according to rules, relevant tables on the management platform will be deleted synchronously.

-**Premise for use:** If Sharding Functions already exist, to add Sharding Function, please refer to *Distributed Transactional Database HotDB Server [Management Platform] Function Manual*.
+**Premise for use:** If Sharding Functions already exist, to add Sharding Function, please refer to [HotDB Management](hotdb-management.md) document.

 Add Sharding Function on the management platform, and reload.